On the Beilinson-Bloch conjecture over function fields: Introduction

-\begin{thm}[Theorem \ref{thmATGeneralization}] Let $f: X \to C$ be a flat, projective morphism, with $X$ a smooth variety over $\F_q$, and $X_K$ smooth and geometrically integral over $K$.
-The following are equivalent: \begin{enumerate}[(i)] \item $T^1(X)$ holds; \item $BB^1(\Alb(X_K))$ and $T^1(X_K)$ hold; \item the Brauer group of $X$ is finite; \item the Tate--Shafarevich group of $\Alb(X_K)$ is finite and $T^1(X_K)$ holds. \end{enumerate} \end{thm} The equivalence of (iii) and (iv) is \cite[Theorem 1.1]{Geisser2021} (with the caveat that we require $X$ to be projective over $\F_q$, while Geisser only requires it to be proper).
-Our proof is different from Geisser's, which uses \'etale motivic cohomology, and also proves a formula for the order of the Tate--Shafarevich group, conditional on certain conjectures.
-We first show the equivalence of (i) and (ii): the other equivalences then immediately follow from deep results of \cite{Milne1986} and \cite{KT2003}.
+For $X$ of arbitrary dimension, the equivalence of (iii) and (iv) is \cite[Theorem 1.1]{Geisser2021} (with the caveat that we require $X$ to be projective over $\F_q$, while Geisser only requires it to be proper).
+Our proof is different from Geisser's, which uses \'etale motivic cohomology, and also yields a formula for the order of the Tate--Shafarevich group of $\Alb(X_K)$, conditional on certain conjectures.
+We first show the equivalence of (i) and (ii): the other equivalences then immediately follow from \cite{Milne1986} and \cite{KT2003}.

-Theorem \ref{thmATGeneralizationIntro} was previously reproved (and generalized) in \cite{Qin2024}, via a method distinct from both ours and Geisser's.
+Theorem \ref{thmATGeneralizationIntro} was previously reproved (and generalized) in \cite{Qin2024}, via some geometric arguments with Brauer groups.
 All three proofs use the aforementioned results of Milne and Kato--Trihan.
-Our proof is notable in that its main technical inputs are otherwise classical, largely deriving from SGA and Weil II \cite{Deligne1980}.
-In particular, we do not use alterations, and we make almost no direct reference to Brauer or Tate--Shafarevich groups at all.
+As noted earlier, our method is otherwise based on classical weight techniques, and makes almost no direct reference to Brauer or Tate--Shafarevich groups.
+In this sense, it yields a simpler proof, at the cost of not recovering the finer consequences of the other proofs for the structure of these groups.

-We also use theorem \ref{thmBBCriterionIntro} to give a new proof of a result of Kahn \cite[Corollary 1]{Kahn2021}, which asserts the finiteness of the Albanese kernel for some constant surfaces over function fields.
-For this application, \cite[Theorem 5.3]{Jannsen2007} suffices as well, and in fact it has further consequences the motivic cohomology of such surfaces.
-However, theorem \ref{thmBBCriterionIntro} is somewhat more generally applicable to similar examples (see corollary \ref{corBBForAbMots} and the subsequent remark).
+Following the demonstration of Theorem \ref{thmATGeneralizationIntro}, we proceed to use Theorem \ref{thmBBCriterionIntro} to prove some cases of the Beilinson--Bloch conjecture in codimension $> 1$.
+First, we give an alternative proof of a result of Kahn \cite[Corollary 1]{Kahn2021}, which asserts the finiteness of the Albanese kernel for certain constant surfaces over function fields.
+To go further, we need to establish some new cases of the Tate conjecture.

-With the aim of proving additional cases of the Beilinson-Bloch conjecture, we turn to the study of CM elliptic curves.